ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

-3. Set an environment variable on a job definition to reference the `url` key in the `mydatabasecm` configmap.
+3. Set an environment variable on a job to reference the `url` key in the `mydatabasecm` configmap.
 Use the `--env-from-configmap NAME:KEY_A,KEY_B` option where `NAME:KEY_A` specifies to reference the `KEY_A` of the configmap.

     ```
-    ibmcloud ce jobdef create -n keydemo -i busybox -c env --env-from-configmap mydatabasecm:url
+    ibmcloud ce job create --name keydemo --image busybox --command env --env-from-configmap mydatabasecm:url
     ```
     {: pre}

-4. Run a job that uses the `keydemo` job definition.
+4. Run a job that uses the `keydemo` job.

     ```
-    ibmcloud ce job run -n keydemo1 --jd keydemo
+    ibmcloud ce jobrun submit -name keydemo1 --job keydemo
     ```
     {: pre}

-5. Display the job logs of the `keydemo1` job.
+5. Display the logs of a running instance of the `keydemo1` jobrun.
+You can use the `jobrun get --name keydemo1` command to display details of this jobrun including the instances of the jobrun.
 Notice in the output that `url` is the only referenced key and that the `name` key is not referenced by the job.

     ```
-    ibmcloud ce job logs -n keydemo1
+    ibmcloud ce jobrun logs --instance keydemo1-0-0
     ```
     {: pre}

     **Example output**

     ```
-    Command 'job logs' performed successfully
+    Logging job run instance 'keydemo1-0-0'...
     ...

     url=myurl